 "It does; and therefore my faith, when perfected, will impel me to forgive,-even Nicholas.
 But no more of him now.
 Shall I bring you some water-fowl?
 Can your fair Mongolian tell you how much longer they will stay with us?
 Their flight must be very near."

-And without waiting for an answer, the badged Siberian serf strode into the pine-woods with a step very like that of a free man.
+And without waiting for an answer, the badged Siberian serf strode into the pinewoods with a step very like that of a free man.
+[Back to Table of Contents]

-CHAPTER III.
+Chapter III.

 A WOUNDED SPIRIT.